Alizée: 1984–2000: Early life and career beginnings

-Known to all her friends by her nickname "Lili", Alizée began dancing early in life, and by age four was already proficient.
-During 1988–2000 she studied in what was then called Ecole de Danse Monique Mufraggi, a famous dance and theatre school in Ajaccio.
-In 1995, aged 11, she won a colouring competition with about 7,000 entrants organised by the (now defunct) French airline Air Outre Mer.
+Known to all her friends by her nickname "Lili", Alizée began dancing early in life, and by the age of four was already proficient.
+During 1988–2000, she studied in what was then called Ecole de danse Monique Mufraggi, a famous dance and theatre school in Ajaccio.
+In 1995, aged 11, she won a colouring competition with about 7,000 entrants organised by the French airline Air Outre Mer.
 Her design was used to paint the exterior of one of their airliners, subsequently named after her, for which Alizée won a vacation trip with her family to the Maldives.

-In 1999, she appeared on the TV talent show Graines de Star, broadcast on Métropole 6.
+In 1999, she appeared on the TV talent show Graines de star, broadcast on Métropole 6.
 She initially intended to sign up for the programme's dance contest, but that category was reserved for groups only.
 Alizée therefore joined the singing category instead, performing the song "Waiting for Tonight" by Jennifer Lopez and "Ma Prière" (a single released by Axelle Red in 1997).
 She went on to win the Meilleure Graine award for most promising young singing star of tomorrow.

 2000–2002: Gourmandises, Moi...
-Lolita, L'Alizé and international success
+Lolita, L'Alizé, and international success

-Her winning performance was seen by veteran songwriters Mylène Farmer and Laurent Boutonnat, who were looking for a young, fresh voice to partake in their new project.
+Alizée's winning performance was seen by veteran songwriters Mylène Farmer and Laurent Boutonnat, who were looking for a young, fresh voice to partake in their new project.
 They approached Alizée, and she was selected after studio auditions.
 The duo arranged her debut with a meticulously orchestrated launch, controlling her image and public appearances.
-In 2000, they produced her maiden album, Gourmandises which was a great success in France, Belgium, Germany, Mexico, and the United Kingdom.
-The first single, Moi...
-Lolita, resurrected the rich French musical tradition pioneered by Serge Gainsbourg in 1964 with the song Pauvre Lola, inspired by the celebrated novel Lolita, creating the image which defined Alizée in the early years of her career.
-She won an M6 award in 2000 and returned with a follow-up album, Mes Courants Électriques, in 2003.
+In 2000, they produced her maiden album, Gourmandises ("Delicacies"), which was a great success in France, Belgium, Germany, Mexico, and the United Kingdom.
+The first single, "Moi...
+Lolita", resurrected the rich French musical tradition pioneered by Serge Gainsbourg in 1964 with the song "Pauvre Lola", inspired by the celebrated novel Lolita, creating the image which defined Alizée in the early years of her career.
+She won an M6 award in 2000 and returned with a follow-up album, Mes courants électriques, in 2003.
 This second album was also quite successful, though less so than her first album.
 A video album shot during her European concert tour soon followed.